Qiwi

-QIWI plc is a Russian company that provides payment and financial services in Russia and CIS countries.
-The group includes QIWI payment system, QIWI Bank, CONTACT money transfer system, Factoring PLUS, Flocktory, and QPlatform.
+QIWI plc was a Russian company that provides payment and financial services in Russia and CIS countries.
+The group includes QIWI payment system, QIWI Bank, CONTACT money transfer system, Factoring PLUS, Flocktory, and RealWeb.
 The company has representative offices in three countries.

 The payment network has more than 16.6 million wallets and virtual cards, as well as almost 106 thousand terminals and payment points.

+The banking license of QIWI Bank was revoked by the Central Bank of Russia on February 21, 2024, due to non-compliance with regulatory requirements.
+Following this decision, the Contact payment system also suspended its operations.

+On August 27, 2024, the general meeting of shareholders approved the renaming of the holding company from Qiwi PLC to NanduQ PLC.